GTNewHorizons/Navigator/README.md

   }
 }
 ```
 If you start the game now, you will see a new button in the menu!

-First, you will implement [`ILocationProvider`](https://github.com/GTNewHorizons/Navigator/blob/master/src/main/java/com/gtnewhorizons/navigator/api/model/locations/ILocationProvider.java).
+Continue by implementing [`ILocationProvider`](https://github.com/GTNewHorizons/Navigator/blob/master/src/main/java/com/gtnewhorizons/navigator/api/model/locations/ILocationProvider.java).
 This class is a container and will provide all information required to display your item on screen.
 It won't do any rendering.

 ```java
 class MyLocation implements ILocationProvider {